- Submitting LCLS Proposals

-- Data Collection & Analysis (PCDS)
+- Data Set Collection (DSC)

 The Linac Coherent Light Source (LCLS) encourages scientists from diverse fields to propose experiments utilizing the LCLS's unique capabilities.